quiltdata/quilt/docs/advanced-features/athena.md

 3. Scroll down to the "Policies" section on the bottom
 4. Click on the "+" to create a new Policy
 5. Set Title to "AthenaQuiltAccess"
-6. Check "Manually set ARN" and enter ARN of Athena policy.
+6. Check "Manually set ARN" and enter ARN of Athena policy
 7. Click "Create"

 ### D. Attach that Policy to a (new) Quilt Role